Learn the basics

 - pubspec.yaml Dependencies and Flutter project config

-- setup.sh Small script to run the setup commands
+- setup.sh Simple script to run the setup commands

 - slang.yaml Localization configuration